ionfury/homelab/docs/runbooks/resize-volume.md

 # Resizing Volumes

-Longhorn [supports volume expansion](https://longhorn.io/docs/archives/1.2.4/volumes-and-nodes/expansion/#expand-a-longhorn-volume), but something doesn't work quite right with the harvester integration.
+Longhorn [supports volume expansion](https://longhorn.io/docs/archives/1.2.4/volumes-and-nodes/expansion/#expand-a-longhorn-volume), but something doesn't work quite right with the harvester integration. `resize2fs` needs to be run from the k8s node on the filesystem.

+## Indication

 The volume is resized from the kubernetes perspective and will show the correct size:

 ```sh
 ❯ kubectl get pvc -n media jellyfin-app-media